pha4ge/infrastructure-resources/docs/recommendations.md

 The choice of a particular platform influences; **External access requirements**, which includes the frequency data needs to be sent to external servers and proportion of time required connected to external servers; **Flexibility**, which includes the compatibility for scaling out onto cloud computing or similar platforms; **Scalability**, in terms of the ease of scalability to include additional users and the scalability for changing data volume.

 ![service-diagram-20211116-dp](https://github.com/pha4ge/infrastructure-resources/assets/8513746/d0c66464-28ba-4467-8f20-b0a39cc65d5c)
-**Figure 2: Scope of Responsibility** - the scope of what different solutions attempt to solve for the users and admins.
+**Figure 1: Scope of Responsibility** - the scope of what different solutions attempt to solve for the users and admins.
 All infrastructure components (bottom of figure) need to be addressed by some combination of the end-user, system admins, or an external party.
 The degree to which responsibility can be deferred to a third party depends on the solution chosen.
 For example, on the IaaS level, a research group will also need to provide their own solution for orchestrating infrastructure (including software installation, selecting and installing a pipeline executor and installing pipelines), which would be solved via SaaS.
 Thus, selecting a lower level of abstraction introduces additional flexibility with the burden of additional complexity for the users.

 ### How the analysis is run: Managing bioinformatic compute workflows

 There is a minimum requirement of transparency and portability associated with public health protocols that transfers to genome analysis.
-In order to meet these requirements genome analysis should be run through containerised bioinformatic pipelines expressed in a bioinformatic workflow language [^Ahmed2021][^PipesVizSC2].
+In order to meet these requirements genome analysis should be run through containerised bioinformatic pipelines expressed in a bioinformatic workflow language [^Ahmed2021][^PipesVizSC2] (Figure 2).

 [^PipesVizSC2]: PHA4GE Pipelines and Visualisations Working Group.
 Bioinformatics Solutions For SARS-CoV-2 Genomic Analysis. https://pha4ge.org/resource/bioinformatics-solutions-for-sars-cov-2-genomic-analysis/